MPT is named after the initials of the drugs used in the treatment. The drugs are:

 If your partner thinks they might be pregnant during your treatment, contact your doctor or specialist nurse straight away.

-Do not drive if you have dizziness or blurred vision, or if you feel tired or sleepy.
+Do not drive if you feel dizzy or tired, or if your vision is affected.
 Talk to your doctor if you are not sure whether it is safe for you to drive.

 Medical and dental treatment